Should I Wait to Sell or List Now?

 These are not timing questions.

-And without clarity around those factors, waiting doesn’t resolve the uncertainty — it extends it.
+And without that clarity, waiting doesn’t resolve uncertainty—it extends it.

 The Risk of Waiting That Few Consider